grz0zrg/fsynth/README.md

 - Mid-range multi-core CPU (a beefy CPU is needed if you use many instruments)
 - Not necessary but a MIDI device such as a MIDI keyboard is recommended

-**Note on performances :** Fragment has excellent performances with a modern multi-core system and a browser such as Chrome however due to browser UI reflow you may experience sometimes some latency especially when typing in the code editor, this can be solved by using the independent code editor.
+**Note on performances :** Fragment has excellent performances with a modern multi-core system and a browser such as Chrome however due to browser UI reflow you may experience latency sometimes especially when typing in the code editor, this can be solved by using the independent code editor.

 Fragment is able to do real-time distributed sound synthesis with its audio server, it support any number of machines over the wire and multicore support, this feature also need the fas_relay to work (see below)